This post is also available in: 繁體中文 (Chinese (Traditional)) 简体中文 (Chinese (Simplified))

 To avoid using the same company name for Hong Kong company formation services, it is advisable to run a company name search via the following channels:

-2. Directors of Limited Company
+2. Directors of a Limited Company

 • At least one director must be a natural person at least 18 years old to register a company in HK.